 The Center for Computational Science and Engineering (CCSE) brings together faculty, students, and other researchers across MIT involved in computational science research and education.
 The center focuses on advancing computational approaches to science and engineering problems, and offers SM and PhD programs in computational science and engineering (CSE).

-- Computational Science and Engineering, SM.
-Interdisciplinary master’s program (previously named Computation for Design and Optimization) emphasizing advanced computational methods and applications.
+- Computational Science and Engineering, SM and PhD.
+Interdisciplinary master’s program emphasizing advanced computational methods and applications.
 The CSE SM program prepares students with a common core of computational methods that serve all science and engineering disciplines, and an elective component that focuses on particular applications.
+Doctoral program enables students to specialize in methodological aspects of computational science via focused coursework and a thesis which involves the development and analysis of broadly applicable computational approaches that advance the state of the art.

 Department of Electrical Engineering and Computer Science